Iterative minimization algorithm on a mixture family: Abstract

 \section{Abstract}

-Iterative minimization algorithms appear in various areas including machine learning, neural network, and information theory.
-The em algorithm is one of the famous iterative minimization algorithms in the former area, and Arimoto-Blahut algorithm is a typical iterative algorithm in the latter area.
+Iterative minimization algorithms appear in various areas including machine learning, neural networks, and information theory.
+The em algorithm is one of the famous iterative minimization algorithms in the area of machine learning, and the Arimoto-Blahut algorithm is a typical iterative algorithm in the area of information theory.
 However, these two topics had been separately studied for a long time.
-In this paper, we generalize an algorithm that was recently proposed in the context of Arimoto-Blahut algorithm.
+In this paper, we generalize an algorithm that was recently proposed in the context of the Arimoto-Blahut algorithm.
 Then, we show various convergence theorems, one of which covers the case when each iterative step is done approximately.
-Also, we apply this algorithm to the target problem in em algorithm, and propose its improvement.
+Also, we apply this algorithm to the target problem of the em algorithm, and propose its improvement.
 In addition, we apply it to other various problems in information theory.

 \keywords{minimization \and em algorithm \and mixture family \and channel capacity \and divergence }